RishiPatel125/Intern_Project/README.md

 The project follows a Clean Architecture approach, separating concerns across layers and using the flutter_bloc package for state management.

 lib/
-├── blocs/          <br /># BLoC logic: events, states, and bloc classes
+├── blocs/               # BLoC logic: events, states, and bloc classes
 │   ├── user/
 │   ├── post/
 │   └── todo/